GigaChannel123/FNF-BetterEngine/README.md

 # Friday Night Funkin' - Better Engine
 THIS IS NOT OFFICIAL ENGINE!!

-This Just A Modification Psych Engine That I'll Add a Leather Engine And Kade Engine Features\n Example :
+This Just A Modification Psych Engine That I'll Add a Leather Engine And Kade Engine Features

+Example :

-Leather Engine : Extra Keys, Mods Menu Image, Icon, Winning Icon, And More :P Kade Engine : Circle Note (from kade engine 1.8), Custom Story Menu (in source code), Custom Main Menu (in source code), And More :P
+Leather Engine : Extra Keys, Mods Menu Image, Icon, Winning Icon, And More :P

+Kade Engine : Circle Note (from kade engine 1.8), Custom Story Menu (in source code), Custom Main Menu (in source code), And More :P

 ## Installation: